 - Once you submit your application, you give the lender time to process it.
 During this time, they may also look at your cash flow history and other financial activities.

-- If you qualify for the loan, the money is quickly forwarded into your bank account.
+- If you qualify for the finance, the money is quickly forwarded into your bank account.

 - You use the funds to cover your immediate financial needs.
-At the same time, you start paying off the short term loan as agreed until the loan is paid back in full.
+At the same time, you start paying off the short term loan as agreed until the debt is paid back in full.

 What kind of short term loan should you choose?